 The second, but even more important trick to making your PM into your enterprise champions is to give them tools to succeed.
 Before you run out and start using a whole bunch, do the research to determine which is the right for your project and your people.
 Or go with the “hottest idea” – data aggregation.
 PPM Express is a lightweight portfolio management tool that enables an organization with a full portfolio and project visibility by aggregating project-related information across groups, portfolios, and systems.
 It suits the immediate needs of teams and business entities starting with 20 people, to the extent of large companies with hundreds to thousands of employees.
 Project management tools are usually defined by the different features offered.
 For PPM Express they include, but are not limited to:

 - Online Gantt charts

 PPM Express is created to assist an individual or a team in organizing work and managing projects and tasks effectively.
 PPM Express is good not just for project managers.
-It enables PMO’s and executives to see a complete transparent picture of what’s going on in their organization.
-It is made to be completely customizable, so they can fit the needs of teams of different sizes and with different goals.
+It enables PMOs and executives to see a completely transparent picture of what’s going on in their organization.
+It is made to be completely customizable, so it can fit the needs of teams of different sizes and with different goals.